Signaletic operads: Citelangis operads

 \subsubsection{Normal forms and Eulerian matrices}

-Since the $k$-citelangis rewriting system of \cref{def:citelangisRewritingSystem} rewrites precisely the quadratic right $k$-signaletic combs, its normal forms are the syntax trees of~$\Syntax[\Operations_k]$ that do not contain a quadratic right $k$-signaletic comb.
+Since the $k$-citelangis rewriting system of \cref{def:citelangisRewritingSystem} rewrites precisely the quadratic right $k$-signaletic combs, its normal forms are linear combinations of the syntax trees of~$\Syntax[\Operations_k]$ that do not contain a quadratic right $k$-signaletic comb.
 Note that these normal forms are the same for the tidy and the messy $k$-citelangis rewriting system.
 In contrast, these normal forms are not the same in series and in parallel, but their generating series are the same.
 These generating series are the Hilbert series~$\Hilbert_{\citelangis}(t)$ of the $k$-citelangis operads.

 Call \defn{admissible} the syntax trees that do not contain a quadratic right $k$-signaletic comb.
 This condition imposes some restrictions on the right child of each node, but none on the left child.
-This observation has two immediate consequences: \begin{enumerate} \item We can decompose an admissible syntax tree as an admissible right comb where we attach a (possibly empty) admissible syntax tree as the left child of each node. \item The admissible right combs can be constructed by a simple automaton with transitions corresponding to all admissible quadratic right combs.
+This observation has two immediate consequences: \begin{enumerate} \item We can decompose an admissible syntax tree into an admissible right comb with an admissible syntax tree (possibly empty) attached, as the left child, to each node. \item The admissible right combs can be constructed by a simple automaton with transitions corresponding to all admissible quadratic right combs.
 The transition matrix of this automaton is described below. \end{enumerate} We explore enumerative consequences of these two points in the rest of this section.

-Denote by~$\cR_k(t)$ the generating series of right combs on~$\Syntax[\Operations_k]$ (\ie syntax trees where no node has a left child) that do not contain a quadratic right $k$-signaletic comb, where the variable~$t$ count their number of nodes.
+Denote by~$\cR_k(t)$ the generating series of right combs on~$\Syntax[\Operations_k]$ (\ie syntax trees where no node has a left child) that do not contain a quadratic right $k$-signaletic comb, where the variable~$t$ counts their number of nodes.
 For instance, we have

 \begin{proposition} The generating series~$\Hilbert_{\citelangis}(t)$ and~$\cR_k(t)$ satisfy $\Hilbert_{\citelangis}(t) = t \cdot \cR_k \big( \Hilbert_{\citelangis}(t) \big)$. \end{proposition}

 \begin{proof} We have seen that we can inductively decompose any admissible syntax tree as an admissible right comb where we attach a (possibly empty) admissible syntax tree as the left child of each node.
 The generating series are thus related by composition: ${\Hilbert_{\citelangis}(t) = t \cdot \cR_k \big( \Hilbert_{\citelangis}(t) \big)}$. \end{proof}